The Enablers in Depth

 Access:

-Aram Moghaddassi adds 6300 names of suspected immigrants to the "death master file" as a way of forcing them to "self-deport" by making it impossible to use financial products.
-It included 7 minors.
+Aram Moghaddassi adds 6300 names of suspected immigrants to the “death master file” as a way of forcing them to “self-deport” by making it impossible to use financial products.
+This list included the names of 7 minors.

 |